Coronet Metals acquired Orion Claims on total 380 acres (1,537,480 M2) - 15,300,000 Tons

 A striking characteristic of the sediments is their magnetite content.
 A magnet reveals that the sediments contain 1 to 2 percent magnetite.
 The magnetite is found as small concentrations or, more frequently, disseminated in the sediments.
 The small concentrations indicate reworking of the material containing the magnetite.
 These concentrations of magnetite undoubtedly contain fine gold.
 Magnetite is derived from the mafic rocks of the district such as Andesite and basalt.
 The assays provided indicate a potential resource for gold.
 The sediments are well developed with numerous traps for fine gold.
 The sediments are being reworked by present day erosion providing a concentration mechanism for fine gold.
 There is an additional resource of magnetite which can be easily extracted with magnetic separation.
 With the magnetite removed, the remaining heavy mineral concentrate can then be gravity separated.

 There is good potential for a placer resource along Big Wash north of Goldfield.
-Combined with magnetite collected and sold to a cement plant and a gold grade of at least 6 grams per ton, a significant resource can be developed.
+Combined with magnetite collected and sold to a cement plant and a gold grade of at least 30 grams to few hundred grams per ton, a significant resource can be developed.